Location Analysis: Three Questions to Ask

 4. Reduced risk: Location analysis can help mitigate potential environmental and economic risks.

-What is a location analysis in a business plan?
+What is location analysis in the context of a business plan?

-Location analysis, also known as site selection, is the process of gathering and analyzing data in order to analyze a site, or multiple sites, for a potential business location.
-A location analysis in a business plan includes a comprehensive examination of the physical, economic, and demographic characteristics of a potential location.
+As discussed above, location analysis is the process of gathering and analyzing data in order to analyze a site, or multiple sites, for a potential business location.
+A location analysis is part of a comprehensive business plan that includes examination of the physical, economic, and demographic characteristics of a potential location.
 The purpose is to determine the viability of a particular location for the business and to provide information that will inform strategic decisions.

 What are the different location analysis methods?